 The University Police Department maintains close working relationships with the San Antonio Police Department, Bexar County Sheriff’s Office, federal, state, and other law enforcement agencies and routinely shares investigative information.
 The University Police Department also works closely with the San Antonio Fire Department and EMS.

 A number of recognized student organizations maintain meeting and living facilities off campus.
 The University Police Department is routinely informed by other local law enforcement agencies of any criminal activities involving UTSA student organizations.
 The information in these reports is subsequently shared with the UTSA Student Conduct and Community Standards Office.

-The Support Services Division is composed of the Criminal Investigations Section, Communications Center (dispatch), Access Control, Crime Prevention and Information Technology Services.
+The Specialized Services Division is composed of the Criminal Investigations Section, Communications, Community Affairs, and Behavioral Intervention / Threat Assessment.
 This division is committed to solving crimes and proactively investigating crime patterns and is an integral part of any emergency operation.

 Captain Thomas Calucci has been employed with the UTSA Police Department since 2000.
 Prior to that he was an officer in his native New York and then a municipality near Waco, Texas.
 He attended the 70th UT System Basic Training Academy in Austin, Texas.
 He currently holds a Bachelor’s Degree in Human Services and is completing a Master of Science degree in Clinical Mental Health Counseling.
 He was promoted to Captain in June 2018 and oversees the Specialized Services Division of the Police Department which includes the Criminal Investigations Section, Communications Center (dispatch), Community Affairs and Behavioral Intervention/Threat Assessment (BIT).